dkobia/jets/docs/_docs/routing/guide.md

 ### 2.1 only and except options

-You can use the `only` and `except` options with the `resources` method to select which routes you want added.
+You can use the `only` and `except` options with the `resources` method to select which routes you want.

 Here's an example with `only`: